-Diphtheria/acellular pertussis/tetanus vaccine (DTaP) (Injection)
+Diphtheria/acellular pertussis/tetanus vaccine (DTaP) (By injection)

 Diphtheria Toxoid, Adsorbed (dif-THEER-ee-a TOX-oyd, ad-SORBD), Pertussis Vaccine, Acellular (per-TUS-iss VAX-een, a-SELL-yoo-lar), Tetanus Toxoid (TET-a-nus TOX-oyd)